-11.3 Switching
+15. Switching

-11.3.1 Subject to any restrictions on the eligibility of investors for a particular Fund, a Shareholder may at any time Switch all or some of his Shares of one Fund ("the Original Shares") for Shares of another Fund ("the New Shares").
-The number of New Shares issued will be determined by reference to the respective prices of New Shares and Original Shares at the Valuation Point applicable at the time the Original Shares are redeemed and the New Shares are issued.
+If applicable, a holder of shares may at any time switch all or some of his shares ("old shares") for shares of another fund ("new shares").
+The number of new shares issued will be determined by reference to the respective prices of new shares and old shares at the valuation point applicable at the time the old shares are repurchased and the new shares are issued.